openmv/openmv-doc/docs/_sources/openmvcam/tutorial/overview.rst.txt

 But, if I want to use a 2D sensor like a camera everything changes.
 Since a camera sensor generates tons of data a faster more resourceful computer is required to process the sensor data.
-Now, with this faster more powerful computer you can definately do many more things.
+Now, with this faster more powerful computer you can definitely do many more things.
 But, what if my goal were still to just turn on an LED?
 Spin a motor?
 Or open a valve?
 Could I still get the Arduino like experience with a camera sensor?